 - Place both water and rice in a microwaveable dish cover with cling film and, using a knife, pop some holes in the film.

-Try using this method for other types of rice but you’ll need to adjust the cooking times.
-It’s pretty simple so just keep an eye on the rice so it doesn't burn.
+You can try using this method for other types of rice but you'll need to adjust the cooking times.
+It's pretty simple but just keep an eye on the rice so it doesn't burn.

 If you prefer your rice cooked in the microwave then try investing in a microwave rice cooker.
 These are easily available from some great brands.